felias-fogg/dw-link/docs/manual.md

 Instead of communicating directly over the serial line, which implies that one always has to specify the serial device, which sometimes changes, here a debug server is used, which communicates over a TCP/IP connection.
 This server discovers the serial line the hardware debugger is connected to and then provides a serial-to-TCP/IP bridge.
 You can use this alternate INI file (by renaming it to `platform.ini`), provided the Python module *PySerial* is installed and the `dw-server.py` script (which you find in the `dw-server` folder) is stored in an executable path, i.e., in /usr/local/bin on a *nix machine.

-When creating new projects, you can take this project folder as a blue print and modify and extend `platformio.ini` according to your needs.
+When creating new projects, you can take this project folder as a blueprint and modify and extend `platformio.ini` according to your needs.
 You can find an extensive description of how to do that in the [PlatformIO documentation](https://docs.platformio.org/en/stable/projectconf/index.html).
 A very [readable introduction to debugging](https://piolabs.com/blog/insights/debugging-introduction.html) using PlatformIO has been written by [Valerii Koval](https://www.linkedin.com/in/valeros/).
 It explains the general ideas and all the many ways how to interact with the PlatformIO GUI.
 [Part II](https://piolabs.com/blog/insights/debugging-embedded.html) of this introduction covers embedded debugging.

 <a name="section7"></a>

 ## 7. A "real" hardware debugger

 The hardware part of our hardware debugger is very limited so far.
 You can, of course, use 6 jumper wires to connect dw-link to your target as described in [Section 4.2](#section42).
 However, if you want to use this tool more than once, then there should be at least something like an ISP cable connection.
-Otherwise you might scratch your head which cable goes where every time you start a debugging session.
+Otherwise, you might scratch your head which cable goes where every time you start a debugging session.

 ### 7.1 The basic solution

 For most of the wires, we use the same pins on the debugger and the target.
 So, it makes sense to think about something similar to an ISP cable people use when employing an Arduino UNO as an ISP programmer.
 Such cables can be easily constructed with some Dupont wires and a bit of heat shrink tube as, for example, demonstrated in [this instructable](https://www.instructables.com/Arduino-ICSP-Programming-Cable/).
 In contrast to such a programmer cable, it makes sense to also break out the Vcc wire.
-And you definitely do not want to integrate a capacitor between RESET and GND in such a cable in contrast to what is described in the instructable!
+And you do not want to integrate a capacitor between RESET and GND in such a cable in contrast to what is described in the instructable!

 ![isp-cable](pics/isp-cable.jpg)

-As argued in [my blog post on being cheap](https://hinterm-ziel.de/index.php/2022/01/13/a-debugwire-hardware-debugger-for-less-than-10-e/), with such an ISP cable, we have sort of constructed a hardware debugger for less than 10 €, which can be considered as semi-durable.
+As argued in [my blog post on being cheap](https://hinterm-ziel.de/index.php/2022/01/13/a-debugwire-hardware-debugger-for-less-than-10-e/), with such an ISP cable, we have sort of constructed a hardware debugger for less than 10 €, which can be considered semi-durable.
 Just add the optional system LED with an attached resistor and a capacitor between RESET and GND.

 ![el cheapo debugger](pics/debugger-built.jpg)